terroo/terroo.github.io/_posts/2018-09-06-how-to-install-bspwm-on-gentoo.md

 [bspwm](https://github.com/baskerville/bspwm) is a lightweight, tiling, minimalist window manager that is written in C and represents its windows as leaves on a binary tree.

-First of all you need to enable the flag examples in the `make.com` file for the variable `USE="examples"`.
+First of all you need to enable the flag examples in the `make.conf` file for the variable `USE="examples"`.
 You can do this or you can use the [Gentoolkit](https://wiki.gentoo.org/wiki/Gentoolkit) `euse` command as follows

 If you do not have Gentoolkit installed, install it with the following command